CloudRack-Development/wordpress-sellix-plugin-and-node-backend/README.md

 ## Last Step Make Money.

-> please note i am not affiliated with sellix in any means.
+> Please note We are not affiliated with Sellix in any means.